Our Production Standards

 Our manufacturer (based in Madagascar) is trained to the highest European standards and have been working exclusively with luxury brands from France and the UK for decades.
 Scroll down for more information on the factory and how it supports the local community.

-Honestly, there's very little that excites us more after arguing against the norm and making lingerie.
+Honestly, there's very little that excites us more after arguing against the norm and making lingerie than pretty packaging.
 But let's be real, after the oooh moment when you receive your parcel, you're not going to do much with yet another pretty box.
 Nor will you with a funky bubble wrap pouch or a million labels and cute swing tags.

 So, our commitment is to use the bare minimum when it comes to packaging.
-We make it reusable (our labels turn into colourful bookmarks), recyclable (and recycled in the first place) or better yet, fully compostable if we can.
-And we'll still try to make you say oooh when you see it.
+We make it reusable (our labels turn into colourful bookmarks), recyclable (and recycled in the first place where possible) or better yet, fully compostable if we can.
+And we'll still try to make you say oooh when you receive it.

 We are proud to support the foundation Sekool founded by our manufacturer in Madagascar.
 Sekool creates educational programs to re-integrate children from disadvantaged communities into the public school system.
 The success of their program has seen them giving the very first school they built to the government to run as a public school.